IrisLiu-00/dndnotes/_notes/Standalone/Lost Continent.md

 - WWI era tech, stops working close to the anomaly.
 Ppl use swords and horses and magic
 - Ppl at the station divided into research, security/military, services (food, comms).
 PCs pick a role
 - A failed, covered up expedition decades ago. government conspiracies
+	- BBEG is someone abandoned from the expedition. has been corrupted
+	- turned part beast?
+	- wants: vengeance on the research org for abandoning him here?
 - ruins of an old kingdom. a spirit of the island? source of magic, protects it?
+- factions
+	- science vs military vs enterprise
+	- country/republic vs kingdom
-- monsters are humans corrupted from the old kingdom?
+	- guest scientists from the other country? cold war type stuff
+- not rly any interesting npcs ppl can meet out on adventures? everyones at the base :/

 - or a small mining space station?

 Adventures
 - monster fighting (boring)
-	- human like monsters - the corrupted citizens of the old kingdom. harpies, manticores
+	- human like monsters - the corrupted citizens of the old kingdom. harpies, manticores, humanoid stuff
 	- lost explorers become monsters too? is this too similar to annihilation
 - amogus / imposter
 - restoring failed comms tower
+- classic fantasy dungeon crawls - ruins of kingdom